Alawwal Bank: Alawwal Bank (2016)

 In November 2016, Saudi Hollandi Bank changed its name to Alawwal Bank as part of a new corporate identity that will be rolled out over the next three months, according to a statement.
 Alawwal, meaning “The First” in Arabic, which refers to the bank’s status as the first bank to launch in the country in 1926.

 Merger with Saudi British Bank (2019)

 On 4 October 2018 Arab News reported that the Alawwal Bank and the Saudi British Bank (SABB) are about to become one with a merger proposal from both sides in order to create Saudi Arabia's third largest bank.
 On 16 June 2019, the merger was legally completed.

-The integration was planned to completely took place in about 18 months, which will result in retention of the brand name "Saudi British Bank" only.
+The integration was planned to complete in about 18 months, which will result in the merged name "Saudi Awwal Bank".

 On 14 March 2021, Alawwal was fully integrated in to SABB.

 Operations

 SHB is organized into three main business segments: Corporate Banking, Personal Banking and Treasury.
 In addition, the Bank provides brokerage, asset management and investment banking services through its subsidiary Saudi Hollandi Capital.